zoharasulin/ipoly/README.md

 # ipoly

-## Introduction

-**ipoly** (Polymorphic inputs) is a Python package aimed at making various data science tasks easier for users.
-With ipoly, data scientists can perform tasks such as web scraping, creating models with Tensorflow, visualizing data, handling exceptions, managing various file types, and sending emails, notifications, and generating PDF or LaTeX documents all within Python.
+`ipoly` (polymorphic inputs) is a Python package aimed at making various data science tasks easier for users.
+With `ipoly`, data scientists can perform tasks such as web scraping, creating Machine Learning models (Tensorflow, scikit-learn and Transformers), visualising data, handling error exceptions, managing various file types, sending emails and notifications or generating PDF and LaTeX documents, all within Python.
 The package aims to provide a simple and intuitive interface for these tasks, making it easier for data scientists to focus on what really matters: the data.

 ## Installation